asynts/pico-os/Docs/Debug/0016_open-issues.md

 -   I really need to cut out the Pico SDK thing entirely.
     The whole memory allocation thing is a mess.

+-   Essentially, the `KernelMutex` was my attempt at multi-core support, however, they don't really do anything, other than to cause trouble.

+    I need more sophisticated debugging tools to be able to deal with the whole multi-core ordeal.